petartotev/PT_Demo_NodeJs/README.md

 ### Secret as Env Var or in Secrets.js

+⚠️ Having secrets in secrets.js is not a best practice.
+For now these can be set as environment variables within a session.

 1. Create a new `secrets.js` file and ignore it in `.gitignore`:
 ```
 ##### PT ADDED #####